 Family Planning Services are available at the following locations:

-- Main Health Department: the Women's Health Clinic is open Monday through Friday from 8 a.m. until 4:30 p.m.
+- The Women's Health Clinic at the main location is open Monday through Friday from 8 a.m. until 4:30 p.m.
 Extended hours are offered on the second and fourth Tuesday of each month until 6 p.m.
-Phone: (865) 215-5320
+Appointments are required.
+There are a very limited number of same day appointments available.

 Family Planning is a health care service that allows women to decide if, and when they want to become pregnant.
 Family planning helps to preserve the health of the female reproductive system through careful sexual practices and by receiving regular physical examinations.